World Database of Nematodes

 marine, brackish, fresh

 (of Anguillicola crassus Kuwahara, Niimi & Itagaki, 1974) Kuwahara, A.; Niimi, A.; Itakaki, H. (1974).
 Studies on a nematode parasitic in the air bladder of the eel.
 1. Description of Anguillicola crassa n. sp.
 (Philometridea, Anguillicolidae). <em>Japanese Journal of Parasitology.</em> 23 (5): 275-279, fig., tab.
-[Japanese summary]. (look up in IMIS[details] Available for editors PDF available [request]
+[Japanese summary]. (look up in IMIS) [details] Available for editors PDF available [request]

 Nemys eds.
 (2024).
 Nemys: World Database of Nematodes.
 Anguillicoloides crassus (Kuwahara, Niimi & Itagaki, 1974) Moravec & Taraschewski, 1988.
-Accessed at: https://nemys.ugent.be/aphia.php?p=taxdetails&id=458994 on 2024-03-28
+Accessed through: World Register of Marine Species at: https://www.marinespecies.org/aphia.php?p=taxdetails&id=458994 on 2024-11-10

 Date